 According to the fabrication plans, TSMC's 5nm technology is about 15% faster but uses a full 30% lower power than the current 7nm node that is in the Snapdragon 865+ or Apple A13, the current mobile champs.

 Why would Apple need that much more power, given that the A13 is already the fastest mobile chipset out there?
 Well, it may allow it to finally start fulfilling its AR/VR and other imaging dreams.
 After all, the LiDAR camera from the iPad Pro 2020 is expected to trickle down to the iPhone 12 Pro camera set as well, but what would Apple be doing with it, remains to be seen.

-.
+Thus, the 5.4" iPhone 12 mini munchkin is the most powerful small iPhone that Apple has ever created, taking that crown from the iPhone SE.
 To top it all off, the chipset comes with an added 5G modem tacked on that will support both Verizon's mmWave network, and the low- to mid-bands of the likes that T-Mobile now has after the merger with Sprint.

-The 5.4" and 6.1" iPhone 12 models sport two cameras, while the Pro models will have three, as Apple does what it did with the iPhone 11 series - spares the telephoto camera and adds a LiDAR to the more expensive Pro version.
+The 5.4" and 6.1" iPhone 12 models sport two cameras, while the Pro models have three, as Apple does what it did with the iPhone 11 series - spares the telephoto camera and adds a LiDAR to the more expensive Pro version.
 We have bigger 12MP sensors and pixels, though, with the ability to absorb more light, and improved image stabilization on the iPhone 12 compared to the iPhone 11.